bryancolin/ISDM-Group-1/Design Thinking.md

 - How Might We make sure that the public are eligible to have COVID-19 vaccine before registration?
 - How Might We contact the public to come and receive second vaccination after the first one?
 - How Might We label them as vaccinated people after they have two doses of COVID-19 vaccine?
 Certificate?

-### General Public (Patient)
-#### Point of View (POV) Statement
-Patients (member of public) who are interested in getting vaccinated need to know whether they need to get vaccinated or not, as there is a lot of misleading information that is being shared and doesn't have any information to book for one.

-##### Assumptions
-- Patients have not receive any COVID-19 vaccine yet either
-- Patients will receive two doses of COVID-19 vaccine which means they will have to come back after the first vaccination within the set period of time
-- Patients have no knowledge or anything regarding how to get vaccinated